LSBUGPG/1718/WeekThree.md

 * pencil and paper
 * 1 friend

 Generate 4 random numbers and get your friend to write them down in order (where you can't see.)
 Now try to recite the numbers in reverse order.
-If you can do it, try again with 5 numbers, then 6, until you hit the limit of your working memory.
+If you can do it, try again with 5 new random numbers, then 6, until you hit the limit of your working memory.

+If you don't have any dice you can get random numbers from [here](https://www.random.org/)

 ## Cognitive distortions